 What is Robots.txt?

-The robots.txt is a file of your WordPress website which contains the guidelines for the search engine bots on which areas or pages of your website should be indexed and crawled.
+The robots.txt is a file on your WordPress website that contains the guidelines for the search engine bots on which areas or pages of your website should be indexed and crawled.
 It also informs the search engines using specific rules and instructions on whether the pages and sections of your website should be indexed.

 Why Should You Remove Robots.txt from WordPress?